gaberogan/webviewbridge/README.md

 The project uses WebPack to bundle the web app.
 I've committed a prebuilt bundle to make it easier to get started.
 To make changes to the web app, run `npm run web`, make changes, and re-build the app.
 If this were a full-scale project, I would add a dev mode so that the WebView would load a URL on the local network and not require a re-build to see changes.

-The first time you open the app in Android Studio, be sure to import it as a new Gradle project.
+The first time you open the app in Android Studio, import it as a new Gradle project.
 From there you will be able to use intellisense.

 ## Screenshot (Android)